sake92/notes/java/OCA - Java SE 8 Programmer I.md

 ### object
 Objects have special operator `new` for allocating memory for a new object.
 They get *automatically destroyed* after their use by GC, so you don't have to worry about that.
+Object member variables are called *instance variables*/*attributes*.

 ### primitive
 Primitives have fixed set of values they can hold.